redwoodjs/fr.redwoodjs.com/TUTORIAL.md

 - node: ">=12"
 - yarn: ">=1.15"

-👉 **Heads Up:** If your system versions do not meet both requirements, _the installation bootstrap will result in an ERROR._ To check, please run the following from your terminal command line:
 👉 **Important:** Si votre système ne repond pas à ces prérequis, _l’installation se soldera par une ERREUR._ Vérifiez en exécutant les commandes suivantes dans un terminal:

 ```